tudorluchy/Vim/README.md

 <h1>My Vim Setup<h1>

+* If you use Vim on a server (no GUI), then go in .vimrc and comment line "colorscheme symfony" and "set t_Co=256".

 You will find here my vim plugins and configuration (vimrc, quite big).<br>
 This setup is good for <b>Web Programming (PHP)</b>.
 C/C++ or Java setup will be added at a later time. <br/>
 Each plugin I added to Vim is very useful.
 Take a look to the vimrc file to learn the shortcut keys and become productive.